Anu-bhav/google-scholar-research/memory-bank/activeContext.md

 - [2025-05-17 17:01:00] - Continuing to write unit tests for the Fetcher module (`fetcher.py`), focusing on `fetch_page` scenarios and other methods.

+- [2025-05-18 16:00:00] - Modified `ProxyManager` to use a "sticky" proxy (reuse IP until blacklisted) and updated `Fetcher` accordingly.

 ## Recent Changes

 -